 Sarah Knifton died on 7th August 1891 at Mercaston, aged 69.
 Probate for her effects of £145 0s.
 7d. was granted to ‘Curtis Knifton gentleman’ at Derby on 19th May 1893.

 Curtis Knifton died on 8th November 1897 aged 75.
-Both Curtis and Sarah Knifton were buried in All Saints’ churchyard, Mugginton.
+Both Curtis and Sarah Knifton were buried in the churchyard at All Saints’ Church, Mugginton.